Track how many people have been given the COVID-19 vaccine across Canada

 On Feb.
 26, 2021, Health Canada approved the AstraZeneca-Oxford COVID-19 vaccine.
 Canada has secured access to 22 million doses of the AstraZeneca vaccine, most of which are scheduled to arrive between April and September.

 On March 5, 2021, Johnson & Johnson's COVID-19 vaccine became the first single-dose vaccine approved for use in Canada.
-The country has order 10 million doses, with the option for up to 28 million more.
+The country has ordered 10 million doses, with the option for up to 28 million more.
 Most of those shots are expected to arrive by the end of September.

 While the federal government is responsible for distributing vaccines to each jurisdiction across the country, each province and territory is responsible for its own vaccine rollout.
 Most prioritized front-line health-care workers, seniors in group settings, and seniors over the age of 80 during the first round of vaccines.

 The vaccines currently approved in Canada are among several that were pre-ordered by the government.

 Prime Minister Justin Trudeau has promised that every Canadian who wants a shot would be vaccinated by the end of September.